artur-ciocanu/launch.en/help/extension-reference/web/platform-demo/overview.md

 The source value field accepts a value or a data element.
 You can add a data element by selecting the data element button that is located next to the source value field.

-The target schema field contains the path of a XDM field defined in the dataset schema.
-For fields defined deeper in the schema hierarchy you can use the dot as a separator between the path parts  (eg. timeSeriesEvents.eventType).
+The target schema field contains the path of an XDM field defined in the dataset schema.
+For fields defined deeper in the schema hierarchy, you can use the dot as a separator between the path parts  (eg. timeSeriesEvents.eventType).

 ### Schema Field Selector